shreyashetty2/edav_project/README.md

 - [ ] `_quarto.yml`: Site configuration.
 Defines the project as a website, lists the pages (index.qmd, data.qmd, project_code_final.qmd, conclusion.qmd), sets the output directory to docs/, and controls shared options such as default figure sizes and theme.

+> You will need to download the raw CSV datasets from the NYC Open HPD website whose links are provided in data decription, and save it in `datasets/` folder to run the project locally.

 ## Render the book (RStudio)

 - [ ] 1.
 If you haven't already, click "Help" "Check for Updates" to make sure you have the latest version of RStudio (and thus have Quarto installed.)